nisakay/C-Sharp-Live-Project/README.md

 }
 ```

-# Front-End
+# Front-End Story

-For this story I was asked to create a reusable Card for the website so we can keep any Cards we use consistent across the site.
+For this story I created a partial view for any Cards that can be created on this website to make it reusable so we can keep them consistent across the site.

 ```
 <div class="card" style="width: 18rem;">